Bamboo: Taxonomy

 Bamboos have long been considered the most basal grass genera, mostly because of the presence of bracteate, indeterminate inflorescences, "pseudospikelets", and flowers with three lodicules, six stamens, and three stigmata.
 Following more recent molecular phylogenetic research, many tribes and genera of grasses formerly included in the Bambusoideae are now classified in other subfamilies, e.g. the Anomochlooideae, the Puelioideae, and the Ehrhartoideae.
 The subfamily in its current sense belongs to the BOP clade of grasses, where it is sister to the Pooideae (bluegrasses and relatives).

 The bamboos comprise three clades classified as tribes, and these strongly correspond with geographic divisions representing the New World herbaceous species (Olyreae), tropical woody bamboos (Bambuseae), and temperate woody bamboos (Arundinarieae).
 The woody bamboos do not form a monophyletic group; instead, the tropical woody and herbaceous bamboos are sister to the temperate woody bamboos.
 Altogether, more than 1,400 species are placed in 115 genera.

+The bamboo taxonomy is in agreement with molecular phylogeny based on chloroplast DNA, reflecting the maternal line of descent.
+The nuclear genome of bamboos shows a more complex pattern of branching due to the presence of subgenomes from ancient hybridization events leading to allopolyploidy.
+The herbaceous bamboos are diploid (HH), the temperate woody ones are tetraploid (CCDD), the neotropical woody ones are tetraploid (BBCC), and the paleotropical woody ones are hexaploid (AABBCC).